 Known as “The Lane”, this area was a well-known spot for fences, many of whom would buy stolen goods from criminals before selling them in their shops or on stalls.
 The notorious Victorian fence, Ikey Solomon, was just one East End criminal who operated in Petticoat Lane.
 He ran a jeweller’s or pawnbroker’s shop in the area as a front for his fencing activities.

-This was not always a safe place to be.
-Described as “long, narrow and filthy” and a “modern Babel”, many Victorians saw the market, and its surrounding area, as a place that respectable people avoided.
 This may, in part, be down to prevailing attitudes of the time towards the local Jewish community.
-The East End of London at that time was also crowded and often unsanitary.
-This was a poor area with high numbers of criminals and prostitutes.
-It was also smack in the middle of Jack the Ripper territory.
+At that time, the East End of London was also crowded and often unsanitary, and this was a poor area with high numbers of criminals and prostitutes and smack in the middle of Jack the Ripper territory.

 Infamous Petticoat Lane Market